 Peter Gilgan Centre for Research and Learning

 Integral Group in collaboration with its partner BuildingWise has also provided LEED EB: O+M & LEED CI consulting services.
-As part of the process, our team connected on a regular basis with the occupants to establish required policy & procedures to meet the minimum sustainability, energy & water use reduction requirements outlined by the Hospital.
+As part of the process, our team regularly connected with the occupants to establish required policies and procedures to meet the hospital’s minimum sustainability, energy, and water use reduction requirements.

 The project comprises several sustainability initiatives, including energy recovery systems, low emitting materials, bike racks, and showers to encourage commuting and rainwater harvesting to reduce the demand on the municipal infrastructure system.
 Incorporating a high-performance envelope to reduce the overall size of the mechanical cooling & heating systems is a demonstration of addressing energy consumption by passive rather than active means.
 The building is also designed to connect to the local district steam energy system, further enhancing energy efficiency.